 Depending on the variety, the immature fruit comes in every possible shade of green.
 Some are smooth and shiny, others are dull and have pebble-grained skins.
 Some varieties retain their original green color as they ripen.
 In others, as the fruit ripens the green changes to bronze, reddish purple, or even jet-black.
 Some varieties are almost round, but for the most part avocados are pear- shaped.
 Hence they are often called avocado pears.

-To test for ripeness, cradle the avocado in the palm of your hand.
+To test an avocado for ripeness, cradle the avocado in the palm of your hand.
 If it yields to the slightest and gentlest pressure, it is ready to serve, it is a Florida avocado.
 If it is of the California variety, give it an extra day.
 Too many avocados are cut and served before they have reached full maturity and flavor.
 Once the fruit is cut, the ripening process is terminated.
 So make sure that it does have the slight yield before you cut it.

 Avocados are not only flavorful and colorful, but are also blessed with versatility.
 They can be sliced, diced, pureed or served on the half-shell.
 They are flavorful enough to serve alone, but also blend well when served with fresh fruit, salad greens, cottage cheese, cold meats and especially seafood.
 A fully ripe avocado has the consistency of soft butter and makes a delicious and colorful sandwich spread.

 A cut avocado, like a sliced peach or banana, will darken and discolor when exposed to air.
 Sprinkling the exposed surfaces with fresh lemon or lime juice will retard this discoloration.
 Try to use a cut avocado as soon as possible.
 In the interim, cover the exposed surfaces with plastic film.
 If you cut the avocado in half, don't remove the pit until ready to serve.